Triston Casas Preview, Player Props: Red Sox vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.89 team ERA that ranks 27th across all MLB pitching staffs.
+- The Nationals' 4.87 team ERA ranks 27th among all MLB pitching staffs.

-- The Nationals surrender the most home runs in baseball (177 total, 1.5 per game).
+- Nationals pitchers combine to allow the most home runs in baseball (178 total, 1.5 per game).

-- His last appearance was on Wednesday against the Philadelphia Phillies, when the left-hander threw five innings, surrendering six earned runs while allowing seven hits.
+- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he threw five innings, allowing no earned runs while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.